 just what the doctor ordered: the exact thing that is needed.

 - Thanks so much for the scented candles — it’s just what the doctor ordered.

 - These towels and blankets are just what the doctor ordered because last night a dozen dogs arrived at the shelter.

 Have you signed-up for my free newsletter?
 I include an audio magazine article every month that's choc full of new vocabulary and idioms.

 You can also find many idiom definitions with the different online learner's dictionaries.

-Popular English idioms beginning with "J" practice
+Practice popular English idioms beginning with "J"

 Now that you've learned many of the popular English idioms that start with "J," it's time to practice by creating a few of your own sentences.
 This will help you remember the expressions.

 There's no substitute for practice.
 I wish I could do it for you but it's up to you to make the effort to learn.
 I promise that the more you practice, the more you will remember.
 And, don't worry, I will revise any mistakes in your practice sentences.

 Write your practice sentences in the comments section below.